VijayarajParamasivam/RTLT/README.md

 ## Challenges we faced

-- Implementation of large language models for translation voice cloning.
+- Implementation of large language models for translation and voice cloning.
 - Collecting parallel corpus data (Colloquial Tamil to English) for fine tuning Helsinki-nlp/opus model.

 ## Future development ideas